 Hand tufted rugs often fall prey to a lot of wear and tear, environmental degradation, and water damage.
 This is because the backing can easily separate from the face of the rug, leaving it lifeless and degraded.

 The most common problem with latex is its composition.
 Latex glue is often made from additives and fillers.
-However, the most common drawback of such fillers is that it does not provide support to the latex glue.
+The most common drawback of such fillers is that it does not provide support to the latex glue.
 As the latex begins to wear off, it leaves behind a powdery residue, which can often be an eye sore.
 No matter how expensive the latex glue is, it will wear off after some time, due to latex decay.

 At AllAces Cleaning & Restoration we have the expertise and experience to handle these problems.
 We will provide you with an excellent option for your worn-out hand tufted rugs, call us on 1800 00 1010.